practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

+> This issue of Practicing Ruby is a short story in prose and code.
+It draws its inspiration directly from a [text-based game](http://en.wikipedia.org/wiki/Hunt_the_Wumpus) from Gregory Yob that was released in the 1970s, and is meant to reconnect you with the lighter side of programming.

 Ruth set herself down on her grandfather's living room floor, surrendering to the rising tide of boredom that had been tugging at her since the moment she first arrived at his apartment.
 In the kitchen, Grandpa Joe sipped coffee and